What is sequence of returns risk and why is it important?

 1 For the purposes of these examples, we use simple returns, rather than compound returns.

 Written and published by IG Wealth Management as a general source of information only.
 Not intended as a solicitation to buy or sell specific investments, or to provide tax, legal or investment advice.
-Seek advice on your specific circumstances from an IG Wealth Management Consultant.
+Seek advice on your specific circumstances from an IG Wealth Management Advisor.

 GICs issued by Investors Group Trust Co Ltd., and/or other non-affiliated GIC issuers.
 Minimum deposit, rates and conditions are subject to change without notice.
 Commissions, fees and expenses may be associated with mutual fund investments.
 Read the prospectus before investing.
 Mutual funds are not guaranteed, values change frequently and past performance may not be repeated.
 Mutual funds and investment products and services are offered through Investors Group Financial Services Inc. (in Québec, a Financial Services firm).
 And Additional investment products and brokerage services are offered through Investors Group Securities Inc. (in Québec, a firm in Financial Planning).
 Investors Group Securities Inc. is a member of the Canadian Investor Protection Fund.
 Written and published by IG Wealth Management as a general source of information only.
 Not intended as a solicitation to buy or sell specific investments, or to provide tax, legal or investment advice.
-Seek advice on your specific circumstances from an IG Wealth Management Consultant.
+Seek advice on your specific circumstances from an IG Wealth Management Advisor.

 Insurance products and services distributed through I.G.
 Insurance Services Inc. (in Québec, a Financial Services Firm).
 Insurance license sponsored by The Canada Life Assurance Company (outside of Québec).